grafana/xk6-redis/README.md

     // set member value to the caller of the resolve callback.
     //
     // The next promise performs the synchronous HTTP call, and
     // returns a promise to the next operation, which uses the
-    // passed URL value to store some data in redis. redisClient.srandmember('client_ids')
+    // passed URL value to store some data in redis. client.srandmember('client_ids')
         .then((randomID) => {
             const url = `https://my.url/${randomID}`
             const res = http.get(url)